-In Hong Kong, public grief over Queen doubles as dissent | Entertainment
+In Hong Kong, public grief over queen doubles as dissent | Entertainment

 "We cannot rule out that some have used this occasion to express that," she said.

-Commenters on mainland Chinese social media sites have blasted veteran actor Lau Kar-ying, for posting a selfie outside the British Consulate on Instagram with a caption including the line, "Hong Kong was a blessed land under her reign".

-Harshly criticised for attributing Hong Kong's prosperity to British rule, Lau deleted the post and issued a video apology on the Chinese microblogging site Weibo.
-He appealed to people not to read too much into what he said.

 "I am Chinese and I will forever love my motherland.
-I'm sorry," Lau said.
+I'm sorry," Law said.

 "When you're talking about the benefits of colonialism, you cannot just take the last 10 years or 20 years in Hong Kong," he said.
 "You have to look at the whole thing."